Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Function return type

+Specifying a return type in a function definition <ins>is optional</ins>.
 By default functions can return any possible variable type, or none.

 To improve code readability and enforce a further check on the function return type, it's possible to specify a specific return type in the function definition via return type specifiers **`func myfunc() $type`**.